 What is the difference between a brasserie and a restaurant?

-The gastronomic world is full of terms that enrich the experience of dining out, but sometimes also cause confusion.
-Two such terms are 'brasserie' and 'restaurant'.
-At first glance, these two eateries may seem similar, but they offer different experiences and traditions.
-This article will highlight the unique features of each to reveal the subtle, yet significant differences.
+The world of gastronomy is full of terms that enrich the dining experience, but can also sometimes cause confusion.
+Two such terms are "brasserie" and "restaurant."
+At first glance, these two establishments may seem similar, but they offer different experiences and traditions.
+This article will highlight the unique characteristics of each to reveal the subtle, yet significant, differences.

 What is the difference between a brasserie and a restaurant?